Even if you’re new to land investing, you may have already heard that wetlands are a reason to be cautious about vacant land.

 What is a wetland?

-How may they impact the land I’m purchasing or the land I want to build on?
+How may it impact the land I’m purchasing or the land I want to build on?

 The Environmental Protection Agency (EPA) defines wetlands as “areas where water covers the soil or is present either at or near the surface of the soil all year or for varying periods of time during the year, including during the growing season.”